 The Departments of Metallurgical and Materials Engineering and Physics collaborate to offer a five-year program designed to meet the needs of the electronics and similar high-tech industries.
-Students who satisfy the requirements of the program, obtain an undergraduate degree in either Engineering Physics or in Metallurgical and Materials Engineering at the end of the fifth year.
+Students who satisfy the requirements of the program obtain an undergraduate degree in either Engineering Physics or in Metallurgical and Materials Engineering in four years and a Master of Engineering degree in Metallurgical and Materials Engineering at the end of the fifth year.
 The program is designed to provide for a strong background in science fundamentals, as well as specialized training in the materials-science and processing needs of these industries.
 Thus, the goal of the program is to provide students with the specific educational requirements to begin a career in microelectronics and, at the same time, a broad and flexible background necessary to remain competitive in this exciting and rapidly changing industry.
-The undergraduate electives which satisfy the requirements of the program and an overall curriculum, are outlined in an informational package "Enhanced Program for Preparation for Microelectronics" available from either the Physics or Metallurgical and Materials Engineering Departments.
+The undergraduate electives which satisfy the requirements of the program and an overall curriculum are outlined in an informational package "Enhanced Program for Preparation for Microelectronics," available from either the Physics or Metallurgical and Materials Engineering Departments.
 A Program Mentor in each Department can also provide counseling on the program.